RBEGamer/HACKATHON_STUTTGART_2018_POSTINGO/README.md

 * A SmartPostBox (with OpenCV for identification, able to open up, with Notification)
 * A Home/holiday home smart Interface (security system, watering, video surveillance (opencv zones))
-* A Server Room surveillance (power consumption, video surveillance (opencv zones)), Hardware trigger
+* A Server Room surveillance (power consumption, video surveillance (opencv zones)), Hardware trigger Because to the limited time we decided to concentrate to the first point, the PostBox.